 Lafayette Anticipations, a new foundation in the heart of Paris, is, as its name suggests, designed to exist in a state of constant expectation.
 Located amid the narrow medieval streets of the Marais quartier, this multidisciplinary arts centre and foundation opened to the public on 10 March.
 It is the first space of its kind in France; conceived not simply to present new visual and performing arts from around the world, but with the express purpose of offering artists the means to create.
-From all appearances, it has smartly equipped itself to fulfill that mission.
+From all appearances, it has smartly equipped itself to fulfil that mission.

 Its genesis goes back to 2011, when Guillaume Houzé, the great-great-grandson of one of the co-founders of venerable Paris department store Galeries Lafayette, broached the idea of launching a cultural foundation to his father, Philippe Houzé, and grandmother, Ginette Moulin, respectively the chairman of the Galeries Lafayette Group and chairwoman of the group’s supervisory committee.